mui/material-ui/docs/pages/blog/mui-core-v5.md

 It's a long period not to innovate.
 We have approached v5 by focusing on the value it would deliver **long term**.
 For instance, we have stopped all development in v4 as soon as we started to work on v5.
-We have taken the liberty to introduce breaking changes anytime we have identified a long-term potential.
+We have taken the liberty of introducing breaking changes anytime we have identified a long-term potential.

 You can find the initial RFC plan for v5 in [issue #20012](https://github.com/mui-org/material-ui/issues/20012).